rgoshen/js_drumSet/README.md

 # js_drumSet
-First project of 30 days of javaScript
+First project of 30 days of javaScript Challenge.

 This uses HTML5, CSS and vanilla javaScript.
 This is not responsive as of right now.